What is a Points-Based Program in Channel Sales?

 4. Implementation

-- Define Objectives: Clearly identify what partner behaviors the program aims to encourage (e.g., increased sales, new certifications, lead generation).
+- Define Objectives: Clearly state what behaviors the program should encourage, such as increased sales or new certifications.

 5. Best Practices vs Pitfalls